Security

 Accessible from any internet PC.

-Accessible from any internet PC via private login or thin-client networking.
+Accessible from any internet PC via private cloud (thin-client) login.

 Other